 - Add turmeric powder, salt and mix well.

-- Cover the pan and cook on medium high heat for 2-4 minutes or until the brinjal pieces are soft.
+- Cover the pan and cook on medium high heat for 2-4 minutes or until brinjal pieces are soft.

 - Add tamarind paste and mix well.
 If using roasted sesame seeds, add the seeds now.

 - Turn off the heat and let the mixture cool completely.

-- Adjust salt and tamarind according to taste and serve with hot rice.
+- Adjust salt and tamarind to taste.